-I saw the 1979 eclipse, my first, in complete safety: in a darkened room, with all the windows covered, watching it on TV.
-I missed experiencing the greatest awe-inspiring wonder that Nature has to offer because my local school officials felt it was too dangerous for children and did not want to be held liable in the event of an injury.
-Whether those school administrators were right to be wary, not a year has gone by since then that I haven't felt cheated out of a life-changing experience.
+I saw the 1979 eclipse, my first, in complete safety at home: in a darkened room, with all the windows covered, watching it on TV.
+I missed experiencing the greatest awe-inspiring wonder that Nature has to offer because our local school officials-who felt that eclipse-watching was too dangerous for children and did not want to be held liable in the event of an injury-had issued overly cautious warnings.
+Regardless of whether those school administrators were right to be wary, not a year has gone by since that I haven't felt cheated out of a life-changing experience.

 Observing a solar eclipse can be dangerous if proper precautions are not taken.
 In that regard, viewing a solar eclipse is no different from many other sporting activities in which families and schools regularly take part.
-But unlike bicycle helmets, football pads, or lifejackets, the equipment needed to safely view a solar eclipse costs no more than a dollar or two and you may even have it sitting around your house already.
+But unlike bicycle helmets, football pads, or lifejackets, the equipment needed to safely view a solar eclipse costs no more than a dollar or two, and you may even have it sitting around your house already.

 First, you may be wondering what the potential harm is.
 The un-eclipsed Sun is visible every day, yet we don't warn children to stay indoors on sunny days.
 While it is true that the Sun doesn't emit any special rays during an eclipse, how we behave toward the eclipsed Sun does change.
-On a typical day very few people willingly stare at the Sun for a prolonged period of time.
+On a typical day, very few people willingly stare at the Sun for a prolonged period of time.
 Our eyes and brains know it isn't good for us to shine that much light through the lenses of our eyes and focus it on our retinas, so we instinctively look away.

-The concern by over-worried health officials is that during an eclipse we are motivated to stare at the Sun, particularly close to totality when the Sun may look like a crescent.
-People want to see this phenomenon and so they will look longer than normal at a particular sharp feature, placing its image for prolonged periods of time on a single part of the retina.
+The concern for health officials during an eclipse is that people will stare at the Sun, particularly close to totality when the Sun may look like a crescent.
+People want to see this phenomenon, and so they will look at a particular sharp feature longer than they should, placing its image on a single part of the retina.
 Since there are no pain receptors in the retina, the damage that takes place as it burns produces no discomfort.
-For all its painlessness, the damage is permanent.
-And for particularly young children with clear pupils that have not become dulled with age, the increased amount of light received by their retina does make for more danger compared with adults.
+For all its painlessness, the damage can be permanent.
+And particularly for young children with clear pupils that have not become dulled with age, the increased amount of light on the retina does make for more danger compared with adults.

-The solution to this problem is simple: never look directly at the partially-eclipsed Sun without proper eye protection.
-Either look through specially-designed filtered glasses or project an image of the Sun on a screen using a pinhole projector made from items found around the house or naturally outdoors.
-These two methods of seeing the partial phase of a solar eclipse are cheap, safe, and in the case of finding naturally-occurring pinhole-projections, an enormous amount of fun.
+The solution to this problem is simple: never look directly at the partially eclipsed Sun without proper eye protection.
+Either look through specially designed, filtered glasses, or project an image of the Sun on a screen, using a pinhole projector made from items found around the house or naturally outdoors.
+These two methods of seeing the partial phase of a solar eclipse are cheap, safe, and in the case of finding naturally occurring pinhole-projections, an enormous amount of fun.

-Filters: The most widely available device for viewing the partial phase of a solar eclipse is simple, commercially-available plastic, or cardboard safety-glasses.
-These glasses are inexpensive, typically \$1 or \$2, and are available from a number of websites and local stores where total eclipses occur.
-(See the end of this book for licensed suppliers).
+Filters: The most widely available device for viewing the partial phase of a solar eclipse is simple, commercially available plastic or cardboard safety glasses.
+These glasses are inexpensive, typically \$1 or \$2, and are available from a number of websites.
+Local stores usually sell them in places where total eclipses occur.
+(See the end of this book for licensed suppliers.)